Official Page of the McDonough County Democratic Central Committee

 The petition drive was organized by DPI Executive Director Ben Hardin and IDCCA Executive Director Dan Kovats, who led the efforts to organize and mobilize thousands of Democrats across the state.
 Their coordinated campaign ensured the Illinois’ statewide leaders are officially on the ballot and ready to continue delivering for all Illinoisans.

-Join us Monday, Nov.
-24
+Join us Monday, January 26, 2026

 Get involved, stay informed, and help shape the future of McDonough County!
 Everyone welcome.